 The purpose of this assignment is to provide you with an opportunity to analyze authentic language use from a pragmatics or discourse point of view that goes beyond the lay observation of language.
-For the first entry, identify a small piece of AUTHENTIC (naturally-occurring or naturalistic) language sample in English (or L2 Japanese) spoken or written by a pragmatically competent user(s) of the language.
-It may be an email message in your inbox, a Facebook/SNS post interaction, or audio- or video-recordings of your dinner-time conversations.
+For the first entry, identify a short, AUTHENTIC (naturally-occurring or naturalistic) language sample in English (or L2 Japanese) spoken or written by a pragmatically competent user(s) of the language other than yourself.
+It may be an email message in your inbox, a Facebook/SNS post interaction, or an audio- or videorecording of your dinner-time conversation.
 In case of oral data, transcribe them for analysis.
 Language used in the high-PDI context is recommended as you are likely to find more pragmatic strategies in such data.

-For the second entry, collect a few pieces of contrastive/comparable natural or natural(istic) data on the topic of your midterm paper (see below).
+For the second entry, collect two pieces of contrastive/comparable natural or natural(istic) data.
+If you used written data in your first entry, try an oral interaction this time; if oral data earlier, choose written pieces this time.
 Your data can be elicited through DCTs and/or role-plays or ideally captured in their ecological environment through field observation or audio-/video-recording.
-These data can be used in your final lesson plan below.
+These data can be used in your final lesson plan below, if appropriate.